 And if you’re a super-stretchy yogi and normally only focus on flexibility, then building a strong foundation of muscular strength will help you hold yourself safely in poses where you might normally tend to overstretch.

-Yes, losing weight and getting fit as a result of strength training will boost your confidence and help you look hot in your favorite jeans, but that’s not the only reason it makes you smile.
+Losing weight and getting fit as a result of strength training will boost your confidence and help you fit in your favorite jeans, but that’s not the only reason it makes you smile.

 There’s an immediate rush of endorphins that let loose after a date with weights, and they play an important role in regulating your mood.
 Boosting endorphins is one of the best natural ways to decrease stress, and therefore increase happiness.